 Filtration is grouped in two main categories: pre and post compression.

 Post filtration can take on may forms as well.
 The main purpose for these filters is to remove any oil, water, and solids produced from compression or entrained from the piping to protect downstream air treatment components and end-devices.
 These filters are generally installed in-line with the piping and feature a removable element that is typically replaced based on a differential pressure value.
 Common classes for inline filters include particulate, coalescing, and activated carbon type and categorized based on the constituents they are designed to remove.
-Specialized filter systems are designed where will be used for human consumption such as SCUBA tanks, firefighting, and sandblast hoods.
-Small point of use (POU) filters may be installed directly ahead of sensitive equipment to ensure final level of protection against any contaminants from piping or a failed dryer/filter upstream.
-As a rule, the more filtration that is added to the system, the higher the operating cost and expense for ingoing maintenance.
-Filtration should be applied at to deliver a reasonable level of protection, but not more so that is required.
+Specialized filter systems have a design enabling safe human interfacing such as SCUBA tanks, firefighting, and sandblast hoods.

 Coolant